Recovery gives ECB room to pare stimulus says Weidmann

-FRANKFURT Faster economic recovery in the euro zone is giving the European Central Bank room to pare back its extraordinary stimulus measures, Bundesbank President Jens Weidmann said on Thursday.
+FRANKFURT (Reuters) - Faster economic recovery in the euro zone is giving the European Central Bank room to pare back its extraordinary stimulus measures, Bundesbank President Jens Weidmann said on Thursday.

 A long-time critic of the ECB's ultra-loose policy, Weidmann said that low borrowing costs are still needed, but the threat of deflation, the main justification for the ECB's 2.3 trillion euro bond buying scheme is now a distant one and growth is becoming broad based.